Erina Fair: History

 Erina Fair underwent the stage three $200 million, two year development in 2003.
 This resulted in the addition of "The Corner" precinct with new Coles supermarket and Harris Farm Markets, Kmart, Cotton On, JB Hi-Fi, Rebel Sport, new specialty stores, a new Central Coast-history themed food court known as "The Atrium", a new specialty mall, restaurant precinct, health and fitness club.
 It also included the opening of The Hive which features a library, community hall and youth recreation centre.
 Franklins closed in 2005 and was replaced by Aldi.

 Erina Ice Arena is an Olympic-sized indoor ice skating rink which opened in 2003 as part of the development.
 It serves as the home ice rink of the Central Coast Rhinos.
 The ice rink features a 60m x 30m ice sheet and a large grandstand for spectators at major events and ice hockey games.
 There are many function and party rooms.
 The rink is also home to the Central Coast Figure Skating Club and the Central Coast Ice Speed Skating Club.

-It closed on 19 August, 2019 for renovations and removal of a dangerous external cladding.
+It closed on 19 August 2019 for renovations and removal of a dangerous external cladding.
 It was reopened with a ribbon-cutting ceremony on 2 January 2021.

+In 2013, the GPT Group sold its 50% shareholding to the National Pension Service of South Korea.

 On 7 May 2022, and after more than 30 years of trade in the centre, Target closed its store to make way for the centre's $5.1 million redevelopment.
 This redevelopment will include a large French sports megastore Decathlon and new stores in the former Target tenancy.
 The development will also include facade amendments, including signage, a new entry and a rooftop mechanical deck.
-Sixteen parking spaces on the rooftop level which features the current Big W and Target entrances will be removed.
+Sixteen parking spaces on the rooftop level which features the current Big W and Target entrances were removed.